Midway station (Minnesota)

-Midway is a former Amtrak intercity train station in the Midway neighborhood of Saint Paul, Minnesota, United States.
-It was last served by Amtrak's daily Empire Builder (with service from Chicago, Illinois to Seattle, Washington or Portland, Oregon) and, for a time, by the North Star (with service from Chicago, and later from this station, to Duluth, Minnesota), as well as briefly by the North Coast Hiawatha (with service from Chicago to Seattle).
+Midway (Saint Paul/Minneapolis) is a former Amtrak intercity train station in the Midway neighborhood of Saint Paul, Minnesota, United States.
+It was last served by Amtrak's daily Empire Builder, with service from Chicago, Illinois to Seattle, Washington or Portland, Oregon.
+When the station opened March 1, 1978, it was also served briefly by the long-distance North Coast Hiawatha (with service from Chicago to Seattle), and the Hiawatha (Chicago to St. Paul) and Arrowhead (Duluth to St. Paul), the latter combined as the North Star (thru service from Chicago to Duluth) later that year.

 It was one of the first new stations, designated as a "Type 300A" design, built under the Amtrak Standard Stations Program in 1978.
 The only other station constructed to "Type 300A" design, Miami station, opened three months later and remains in operation today.

 The Midway station was closed for passenger service on May 7, 2014, with passenger service being moved to the restored Saint Paul Union Depot.
 For a time after its closure the station was still used to service the Empire Builder but was later abandoned.
-As part of the TCMC project, the facility could potentially be reactivated as a crew base and for equipment servicing.
+Midway had been a station stop for every Amtrak route in Minnesota until May 2024, when the Borealis began service using Saint Paul Union Depot.